shawnLeeZX/emacs.d/README.md

 with minor tweak.
 A explanation about the code could be found [here](https://s3-us-west-2.amazonaws.com/emacsnyc/documents/using-emacs-as-a-python-ide.pdf).

+Type `M-x jedi:install-server` to initialize when using jedi for the first time.

 I am also trying to use robemacs to do code completion and refactoring, but the setting up process is just too annoy which makes me realize why Jedi exists -- to remove the need for external tools.